2019 CPPL Rules

 3.5 NUMBER OF GAMES

 3.51.
 Five player teams will play A MINIMUM OF eight preliminary round games.
 Such games will be played against teams within the defined division of such team.
-If the event takes place over (1) day, the minimum amount of games to be played is 8.

 3.53.
 Teams will qualify for the semi final round in the following manner: